mphysicus/deep_AR/README.md

 ## 🙏 Acknowledgment
 We are thankful to [Segment Anything](https://github.com/facebookresearch/segment-anything) for releasing their code as open-source contributions.
-We are also thankful to [AdaLoRA](https://github.com/QingruZhang/AdaLoRA) for their open-source contribution in AdaLoRA PEFT training.